 Ford Focus owners have reported 53 problems related to steering anti-theft device (under the steering category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Ford Focus based on all problems reported for the Focus.

 My cars ignition doesn't work.
 It will lock me out of my own car.
 I have to bang my key as hard as I can to get the ignition to unlock.